 the joint examining authorities for the GCE A-Level examination.

 Candidates can opt to be examined on subjects at three levels of study – Higher 1 (H1), Higher 2 (H2), and, for school candidates, Higher 3.

 Mother Tongue Language (MTL) Syllabus B

 The MTL Syllabus B subject is not an AO-, A-, H1- or H2-Level subject, and the results will not be considered in the computation of the university admission score.
 Candidates who pass the MTL Syllabus B subject will be deemed to have fulfilled the MTL subject requirement for admission to University.The grade awarded for

-a MTL Syllabus B subjects will be indicated as Merit, Pass or Ungraded on the candidate’s result slip and certificate.
+a MTL Syllabus B subjects will be indicated as Merit, Pass or Ungraded on the candidate’s certificate.